ik26w30/TimesCraft-Development/README.md

 # TimesCraft-Development
-#This plugin is developed by @Ik26w30 on telegram!
+This plugins is developed by @Ik26w30 on telegram!
-#This is a commissions
+This is a commissions
-#With a good feedback :)
+With a good feedback :)
-#@matteodeveloper on telegram!
+@matteodeveloper on telegram!